 It is difficult to find a book about plants native to our bioregion that does not offer effusive praise for the Saskatoon Serviceberry.
 Doug Benoliel in Northwest Foraging says that the fruits are “Excellent . . . raw, cooked, or dried.
 The flavor makes for fine pies or jams, and a handful of fresh fruit livens up a bag of granola.”

-The fruits of this medium sized, deciduous shrub appear to have been highly valued by Native Americans wherever they were available.
+The fruits of this medium sized, deciduous shrub have and continue to be valued by Native American peoples, wild foragers, and sustainable gardeners as food wherever they were available.
 The excellent culinary quality of their berries makes them suitable for a wide range of uses - jams, compote, pie, dried like raisins, raw in salads, fermented into wines, beers, and ciders - use your imagination.

 The fruits are a highly nutritious native food source and are rich in antioxidants, flavonoids, and polyphenols putting them in the same category as other medicinal-edible berries like Blueberry, Aronia, and Seaberry.

 ***NOTE: When planted in areas with the native tree Incense Cedar (Calocedrus decurrens), Serviceberries can develop a rust that can significantly reduce fruit viability.
-Organic fungal sprays, applied early and annually, can reduce the problem on treated trees.
+Organic fungal sprays, applied early and regularly, can reduce or eliminate the problem.

 Serviceberry is desirable for its superior foliage, flower, and fruit.
 In fall the leaves turn crimson and yellow creating bright splashes of color in an evergreen landscape.
 Their exquisite flowers are the purest of white and clusters of the dark fruits nestle in the colorful foliage by late summer.